jai-sandhu/jai-sandhu.github.io/index.md

   Planned culturl festival in highschool, played the role of the informaiton gatherer.

 ### Communication
-* part of Associate group at Home Depot where we provide the entirety of the associates concerns, mediate through them, and communicate them to management.
+* Part of Associate group at Home Depot where we provide the entirety of the associates concerns, mediate through them, and communicate them to management.
 * When volunteering at highschool compter science courses, helped communicate code in a easy to understand manner.

 ### Laguages